Vjameli/Vjameli/README.md

 ### Hi there 👋

-#### I'm a 21 years old Brazilian researcher, finishing my major in applied mathematics.
+I'm a 21 years old Brazilian researcher, finishing my major in applied mathematics.

 #### What you can find here

-On GitHub, I provide
+On GitHub, I provide the scripts from my college's projects and the ones from my research.

 #### Research: